titoBouzout/Open-Include/readme.md

 `use_strict` preference will control if the path should be complete and correct, if not the file will not open and the package will not attempt to find the file.

+`use_extensions` preference will control the extensions, wich will be used when no extension is specified.

 Sources:
 ------------------